mycroftwilde/Portainer_Templates/TableOfContents/Intro/README.md

+# What is Self-Hosting?

+We are going to look at the definition in two steps to make it easier ;)

+First, let's define *Externally*-Hosted Services by looking at a few examples:

+* Google's Search Engine
+* Microsoft Teams
+* Skype
+* A Friend's Media Server
+* Steam

+Okay, Next, let's add in the idea of self hosted:
+Instead of using services run by other people, or corperate groups, which you may even *Pay* for, you have a computer at home that *Serves* up these services for you.
+This Computer acts as your *Server* and instead of other groups controlling your data, or charging you for hosting, etc, you control how things are used and accessed, along with miniminal cost (comparatively speaking).

 # What do I need and how do I Self-Host?

 All you really need to Self-Host is an extra PC that you leave turned on and connected to your nextwork at home.